influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withConfigMaps(configMaps)
 ```

-ConfigMaps is a list of ConfigMaps in the same namespace as the Alertmanager object, which shall be mounted into the Alertmanager Pods.
-The ConfigMaps are mounted into /etc/alertmanager/configmaps/<configmap-name>.
+"ConfigMaps is a list of ConfigMaps in the same namespace as the Alertmanager object, which shall be mounted into the Alertmanager Pods.
+The ConfigMaps are mounted into /etc/alertmanager/configmaps/<configmap-name>."

 ### fn spec.withConfigMapsMixin